New Jersey Devils: 1982–1993: Building the foundation

 On June 30, 1982, the team was renamed the New Jersey Devils, after the legend of the Jersey Devil, a creature that allegedly inhabited the Pine Barrens of South Jersey.
 Over 10,000 people voted in a contest held to select the name.
-The team began play in East Rutherford, New Jersey at the Brendan Byrne Arena, later renamed the Continental Airlines Arena and then the Izod Center, where they called home through the 2006–07 season.
+The team began play in East Rutherford, New Jersey, at the Brendan Byrne Arena, later renamed the Continental Airlines Arena and then the Izod Center, where they called home through the 2006–07 season.
 With their relocation, the newly christened Devils were placed in the Wales Conference's Patrick Division.
 Their first game ended in a 3–3 tie against the Pittsburgh Penguins, with their first goal scored by Don Lever.
 Their first win, a 3–2 victory, came in New Jersey at the expense of the Rangers.
 The team finished with a 17–49–14 record, putting them three points above last place in the Patrick Division.

 In the following season, on November 19, 1983, the Devils were criticized by Wayne Gretzky after a 13–4 loss to the Edmonton Oilers.
 In a post-game interview, Gretzky said that the Devils were "putting a Mickey Mouse operation on the ice."
 Later, Gretzky said that his comment was "blown out of proportion."
 In response, many Devils fans wore Mickey Mouse apparel when the Oilers returned to New Jersey on January 15, 1984, despite a 5–4 loss.
 Also in the 1983–84 season, the Devils hosted the annual NHL All-Star Game.
 New Jersey's Chico Resch was the winning goaltender, and Devils defenseman Joe Cirella tallied a goal as the Wales Conference beat the Campbell Conference 7–6.
 Overall, the team did not achieve much success.
 Head coach Bill MacMillan was fired 20 games into the season, whereupon Tom McVie was named the new coach.
 The Devils won only 17 games and after the season, Doug Carpenter succeeded McVie.

+On January 22, 1987, a massive blizzard hit the New York metropolitan area resulting in only 334 fans attending the game between the Devils and the Calgary Flames at Brendan Byrne Arena where the Devils rallied to win 7–5.
+The Devils officially recognized the fans that made the journey to the game the "334 Club".
+The fans received a letter that read, "You are hereby inducted and given lifetime membership to a club that cannot grow – the 334 Club".

 The Devils assembled a core of players that included John MacLean, Bruce Driver, Ken Daneyko, Kirk Muller and Pat Verbeek, with Resch as their goaltender.
 Their record improved each season between 1983–84 and 1986–87.
 However, they were unable to reach the playoffs.
 Despite their improvement, the Devils remained last in the Patrick Division in 1985–86 and 1986–87.
 McMullen hired Providence College athletic director Lou Lamoriello as team president in April 1987.
 To gain greater control over franchise operations, Lamoriello appointed himself general manager before the 1987–88 season.